zhepeiw/CS121-RecyclingApp/README.md

 If you use Docker for Mac, move the repo directory into a valid mount point directory (default to be `~`).

+#### Add repository to docker path

+In Docker Preferences -> Shared Drives, add the path to the parent directory of your repository.
+(Mac) In Docker Settings -> Shared Drives, add C drive.
+(Windows)

 #### Create env file

 Before you do anything, you **MUST** complete this step: